avillafiorita/resme/README.md

 whih generates a YML template for your resume in the current directory.
 Comments in the YML file should help you fill the various entries.
-Notice that most entries are optional and you can remove sectins hich are not relevant for your resume.
+Notice that most entries are optional and you can remove sections which are not relevant for your resume.

-Once you have started filling you resume, you can then generate a resume using the existing templates or by writing your own template (see below).
+You can then generate a resume using one of the existing templates or by writing your own template (see below).

+To generate a resume in Markdown using the provided template:

+   $ resme org [-o output_filename] file.yml ...

 To generate a resume in Markdown using the provided template: